About Me

 Image credit: NOAO

-The Tully-Fisher relation shows a correlation between the rotational velocity of a spiral galaxy (the width of the emission line, corrected for the inclination of the galaxy) and its absolute magnitude.
-Therefore, if the rotational velocity is known, then the true brightness of a galaxy can be achieved.
+The Tully-Fisher relation is a correlation between the rotational velocity of a spiral galaxy and its intrinsic brightness.
+Using this relation, measurement of the rotation speed allows the true brightness of a galaxy to be estimated.

 The Tully-Fisher relation's main importance to extragalactic astronomy is distance measurement.
-Because the relation gives absolute magnitude, if we compare that value to the measured apparent magnitude of the same galaxy, then the distance can be measured (in short, comparing how bright something actually is to how bright it appears to be shows how far away it must be).
+The relation predicts a spiral galaxy's intrinsic brightness, which when compared to its apparent brightness observed from Earth allows the distance to the galaxy to be measured (in short, comparing how bright something actually is to how bright it appears to be shows how far away it must be).

 ASTR 1010K: Astronomy of the Solar System